-But significantly, entertainment districts in central Seoul that attract U.S. military personnel are no longer exclusive GI ground, but rather, they are today also the playgrounds of a new generation of young Koreans.
-Often exposed in their childhood and teenage years to the counter-hegemonic framing that I have labeled "Violent Imaginations" - which has been created amidst the public uproar following some critical events - these young people have learned through the media that they are to be distrustful or even full of fear when encountering those strangers in uniform.
-However, coming face to face with GIs in Seoul's entertainment districts nowadays, often they take the opportunity to develop very complex notions on their country's long-term, fractious, and often intensely personal entanglement with the United States Armed Forces.
-Their views on the soldiers they interact with, too, are fraught with contradictions just as well, and frequently they oscillate back and forth between repulsion and attraction when talk comes to the U.S. military in their city.
+Strategies of containment, however, it is safe to say by now, have utterly failed.
+Not only have young Koreans and non-military foreigners started to invade the former camp town of It'aewŏn en masse, the soldiers themselves have also found myriad ways of temporarily escaping the areas that have been assigned to them.
+Consequently, entertainment districts in central Seoul that attract U.S. military personnel are today no longer exclusive GI ground, but rather, have also become the playgrounds of a new generation of young Koreans.
+Often exposed in their childhood and teenage years to the counter-hegemonic framing of "violent imaginations" these young people have learned through the media that they are to be distrustful or even full of fear when encountering those strangers in uniform.
+However, coming face to face with GIs in Seoul's entertainment districts nowadays, at times they take the opportunity to develop very complex notions on their country's long-term, fractious, and often intensely personal entanglement with the United States Armed Forces.
+Their views on the soldiers they interact with are fraught with contradictions just as well, and frequently they oscillate back and forth between repulsion and attraction when talk comes to the U.S. military in their city.
 Strong emotions, at any rate, are typically involved.